Teslothorcha/printf/README.md

 * %X : with an integer argument, prints the hexadecimal notation with uppercase letters

-* %b : with an integer argument, prints the binary conversion of that integer
+* %b : with an integer argument, prints the binary conversion of that integer.

 ## Built With 🛠️